Fish and Fishing in the Rivers and Streams

 - Upon arriving be sure you have parked in an approved area (see river and stream descriptions) and make sure your vehicle is off the road.
 Do not park on anyone's lawn and do not block any roads or driveways.

 - Most of the streams and rivers are on private property.
 If you are fishing on private property, ask permission to fish if you can identify the landowner.
-Consider offering the landowner a fillet or to clean up the area in return for the privilege of fishing on his or her property.
+Consider offering the landowner a fillet or to clean up the area in return for the privilege

 - If the water you are fishing is near houses or a residential area, remain quiet, especially at dawn.